 Any business needs a data transfer methodology based on Schrems II criteria

 The GDPR accountability principle requires that businesses can prove their data protection compliance.
 Companies cannot just submit to privacy authorities their agreements triggering data transfers to have them validated.
-Besides, such an approach would not even be in line with the time of operation of any business, which would have to suspend the data transfers, waiting for an approval that might never come.
+Besides, such an approach would not even be in line with the time of operation of any business, which would have to suspend the data transfers, waiting for approval that might never come.

 To support businesses, together with my colleagues at DLA Piper, we developed a methodology that assesses data transfers, taking into account